Christina Milian (album): Release and commercial performance

 The album was released on 21 January 2002 in the United Kingdom.
 It peaked at number 23 in the UK, selling a total of 101,986 copies, and achieved gold certification.
 Internationally, the album peaked at number 36 in the Netherlands, 98 in Sweden, and 138 in France.
-The release date in the US was scheduled for September 25, 2001, yet the September 11 attacks occurred and the release date was postponed, eventually released in the region on August 27, 2002.
+The release date in the US was scheduled for September 25, 2001, yet the September 11 attacks occurred and the release date was postponed, and eventually canceled.
 The album's lead single, "AM to PM", peaked at number three in the UK, the top five in Denmark, the top 10 in the Netherlands, and the top 30 in Australia and the US Billboard Hot 100.
 The album's second and final single, "When You Look at Me", reached number three in the UK and in the Netherlands, the top 10 in Australia, and the top 20 in Denmark and France.
 A music video for the track "Get Away" was filmed in Paris, although it was not officially released as a single.
 To promote the album, Milian toured with NSYNC, serving as the opening act.
 Band member JC Chasez said, "she was like the cute, spunky kid sister.
 Not everyone could take Justin's practical jokes or my teasing."

 Milian believed that the public expected "a certain thing" from her when she first appeared with Ja Rule, however she wanted to record the type of music she was signed to do.
 She said that "AM to PM" was a "cool record", but it was not what the public expected.
 Milian felt that her record label was confused as to how they wanted her image to be portrayed; one second she was young and singing "AM to PM", and next she was a grown woman singing "Get Away".
 She realized that the change confused the audience, and that "nobody was buying it".
 To explain that she was serious about her musical career, Milian approached the executives at Island Def Jam, and "cussed them all out", telling them that they were not listening to her.